Skip to main content

 Original Garden House model today (with addition) via Google Street View.

-5. The Monterey House - 4 bedrooms, 2.5 bathrooms, 2,047 sq. ft.
+5. The Monterey House - This model offered approximately 2,047 square feet with 4 bedrooms and 2.5 bathrooms.
 Added in 1965.

 Current appearance of the original Monterey House home in Pleasanton Valley.